 This was perhaps the first time he had seen anything which visually represented his feelings so well.
 This visual validation helped Larry's progress through therapy.

 Rustin's method of practicing art therapy is not all there is to the field.
 Therapists use different methods in employing art therapy during their sessions.
-Here’s an explanation of what art therapy is.
+Here's an explanation of what art therapy is.

 Practitioners base art therapy on the idea that the creative process of art-making provides healing and life-enhancing benefits.
 Therapists consider it a nonverbal form of communication6.
-This form of therapy was first recognized in the U.S. in the late 1960s.
+Mental health professionals first recognized this form of therapy in the U.S. in the late 1960s.

 These practitioners also base art therapy practices on the theory that we cannot verbally access and reproduce all human thought.
 Sometimes, we need to resort to our pre-verbal instincts involving symbolic language.
-This Harvard Health article even suggests that people’s ability to create art remains long after their mental ability to create speech is lost.
+This Harvard Health article even suggests that people's ability to create art remains long after their mental ability to create speech is lost.
 Therefore, art therapy can be used by anyone who still retains their physical ability to participate.

 The relationship between the patient and therapist during art therapy is quite delicate.
 The art creator could be either of both parties.
 One party establishes a creative environment, and the other is encouraged to explore and understand the situation using art.

 Art therapy is not about the perfection of the art.
-It’s about the mental health benefits that can be derived from participating in the art.
+It's about the mental health benefits we can derive from participating in the art.

 Over time, therapists have worked with patients to relieve several types of mental health issues through art creation.
 Here are some of the benefits of using art for mental health.

 In one case report, a dementia patient who was already on several medications was experiencing stress-related symptoms1.
 He was able to get better by drawing and painting daily.
 His family revealed that his behavior and communication skills at home also improved.

 We encounter stressful events in our everyday lives.
 Sometimes, these are situations that we cannot avoid.
 They could include our jobs, parenting, or even traffic on the daily commute.
 These situations could lead to distress or burnout.